uleelx/lupy/README.md

 Usage
 ==========
-Add *lupy.lua* file inside your project or where you store your lua libraries.
+Copy *lupy.lua* file to your project or where your lua libraries stored.<br>
 Then write this in any Lua file where you want to use it:
 ```lua
 local class = require 'lupy'